filakhtov/gentoo-use-docs/media-libs/mesa.md

 It is safe to disable this flag.

+### proprietary-codecs
+Pass the `-Dvideo-codecs="h264dec,h264enc,h265dec,h265enc,vc1dec"` option to the Meson build script.
+Enable support for hardware accelerated video encoding and decoding of H.264, H.265 and decoding of VC1 proprietary codecs through the Mesa library.

+This flag can be disabled to turn off proprietary video codecs to avoid patent and licensing issues.

 ### selinux
 Pass the `-Dselinux=true` option to the meson build command.
 Use the `libselinux` library to check if the SELinux restricts executable code in the heap memory and avoids using it for executable section allocation if it is restricted.
 This is necessary when running under the SELinux-restricted kernel.